 How to Calculate Cash-on-Cash Return (Made Easy!)

 An investor came to me not too long ago seeking advice regarding the performance of his portfolio.
-He figured his portfolio was performing soundly, but wisely decided to seek a CPA’s analysis to help him make investment decisions.
+He figured his portfolio was performing soundly, but wisely decided to seek a CPA's analysis to help him make investment decisions.
 My diagnosis: While this investor was sophisticated, he was exclusively analyzing investments by evaluating cash-on-cash return.

 Want more articles like this?